 replacing all current insurance (including Medi-Cal, employer-sponsored, and individual market) with a better program

-> The calculator compares what individuals or families currently spend to what they would pay under Improved Medicare for All.
+The calculator compares what individuals or families currently spend to what they would pay under a single payer guaranteed healthcare system.
 It calculates your current spending by adding up your premiums and out-of-pocket costs (deductibles, co-payments, and uncovered services).
-It calculates what you would spend to pay for Improved Medicare for All according to your income.
+It calculates what you would spend to pay for guaranteed healthcare according to your income.

-> Under Improved Medicare for All, premiums and all out-of-pocket costs (deductibles, co-payments, uncovered services) will disappear and be replaced by taxes required to fund the program.
+Under guaranteed healthcare, premiums and all out-of-pocket costs (deductibles, co-payments, uncovered services) will disappear and be replaced by taxes required to fund the program.
 You would pay your share of the added taxes.

-> To fund Improved Medicare for All in California, $223 billion in new taxes would be needed according to the Healthy California for All Commission convened by Governor Newsom.
+To fund a unified financing/guaranteed healthcare system in California, $223 billion in new taxes would be needed according to the Healthy California for All Commission convened by Governor Newsom.
 The calculator assumes there would be a progressive payroll tax on salary starting at $70,000 per year (shared between employee and employer), a progressive income tax starting at $300,000 per year, and a 2% sales tax.
 There would also be a wealth tax on the richest 1%, and a tax on corporate profits.

-> Premiums include payments by individuals or families plus those from an employer.
+Premiums include payments by individuals or families plus those from an employer.
 (50% of the employer contribution comes from wages or salary you would have received, according to studies of compensation.)

 Out-of-pocket expenses include deductibles, co-payments, and uncovered health care costs including dental care, medications, vision and hearing aids, etc.